ahmadrpasha/YelpCampBeta/README.md

+#YelpCampBeta

 YelpCamp is a comprehensive website project built with Node.js, Express, MongoDB, and Bootstrap, which enables users to create and evaluate campgrounds.
 An account is required to write or assess a campground.
-This project is a section of Colt Steele's web development boot camp course available on Udemy.
+This is the capstone project of Colt Steele's web development boot camp course available on Udemy.

 The website enables non-registered visitors to view campground and review details.
 However, logged-in users can modify campground information or comments.
 Furthermore, users can only delete or edit the content they have created.